 Digital Soil Mapping is a method of digital evaluation of soil.
 It consisting of numerous processes such as creation of soil information system, maintenance of digital data base etc. it involves the generating digital soil maps with the help of Geographic information System and Remote Sensing.
 Digital Soil mapping system embedded with the computer enabled techniques to produce detailed and accurate information.
 Digital Soil Mapping is an integral part of the Soil information System.
 It is emerged as a new methodology to describe the soil physical and spatial properties efficiently.
 It helps in providing information related to soil organic matter other physical properties.
 Digital soil mapping system is consisting of various models which provide spatial information.
 The integration of deep learning and AI has revolutionized the way to increase the soil and crop sustainability, helps in enhancing productivity and minimizing environmental hazards.
 Different AI-ML technologies enable precision agriculture optimizing resource use, improving soil health, and facilitating real-time crop monitoring.
 AI Based soil information systems helps in precise analysis of soil properties, early detection of degradation, and optimization of irrigation practices, contributing to more sustainable land use.

-Keywords: Digital soil mapping; remote sensing; deep learning etc.
+Keywords: Digital soil mapping; remote sensing; deep learning .

 Introduction

-Soil mapping originated from the need to understand the spatial distribution and characteristics of soils to support key sectors such as agriculture, environmental conservation, land use planning, and civil engineering.
+Soil mapping originated from the need to understand the spatial distribution and characteristics of soils to support key sectors such as agriculture, environmental conservation, land use planning, and civil engineering (reference).
 In recent decades, this need has intensified due to growing environmental pressures and the urgency of sustainable development.
-Challenges such as soil degradation, climate change, and the demand for sustainable food production have spotlighted the importance of comprehensive soil assessment and monitoring.
+Challenges such as soil degradation, climate change, and the demand for sustainable food production have highlighted the importance of comprehensive soil assessment and monitoring (reference).

 Meeting these challenges requires robust regulatory, mitigation, and adaptation strategies.
 Central to these efforts is access to high-resolution, accurate soil data.
 Richer soil information enables more informed decisions, reduces environmental risks, and enhances land productivity.
-For example, soil maps can help farmers optimize fertilizer use, improve crop yields, and minimize environmental harm.
+Again, please add references.
+For example, soil maps can help farmers optimize fertilizer use, improve crop yields, and minimize environmental harm (reference).
 In this context, effective soil resource management is vital to sustaining the ecosystem services that soils provide.

 The growing strategic importance of soil intelligence is reflected in market trends.
 According to a Tech Sci Research report titled “Digital Soil Mapping Market - Global Industry Size, Share, Trends, Opportunity, and Forecast, 2019–2029F,” the global digital soil mapping (DSM) market was valued at USD 146.38 million in 2023 and is projected to grow at a CAGR of 7.66% through 2029.
 This projected growth underscores the increasing reliance on data-driven solutions in environmental and agricultural decision-making.

 This article explores the evolution of soil mapping, from traditional techniques to digital innovations, and highlights its critical role in sustainable land management, agricultural optimization, and climate resilience.

-Historically, soil mapping relied on direct field observation and laboratory analysis.
-While foundational to soil science, these methods face several limitations in addressing modern demands for scalability, precision, and cost-effectiveness.
+Historically, soil mapping relied on direct field observation and laboratory analysis (reference), and while foundational to soil science, these methods face several limitations in addressing modern demands for scalability, precision, and cost-effectiveness.
 Figure 1 represents the key soil parameter and Figure 2 represents the core techniques about soil mapping.

 (Figure 1 : Key Soil Parameter)